endrilickollari/workflows/README.md

-# User Management API

-A robust and well-structured CRUD API for user management using Bun, Elysia, Drizzle ORM (SQLite), and authentication.
+# BetterAuth with Elysia

+A clean implementation of BetterAuth in an Elysia application.

 ## Features

-- 🔐 User authentication (signup/login)
+- 🔐 User authentication with email/password and social providers (Google, GitHub)
-- 👤 User management (CRUD operations)
+- 👤 User profile management
-- 🔍 Role-based access control (admin vs regular users)
 - 📝 User plans (Free, Basic, Premium)
-- 🛢️ SQLite database with Drizzle ORM
+- 🛢️ SQLite database with BetterAuth integration
-- 🧩 Modular architecture
-- 📏 ESLint and Prettier for code quality

-## Project Structure

-The application follows a clean, modular architecture separating concerns:

-- **Controllers**: Handle HTTP requests and responses
-- **Services**: Implement business logic
-- **Repositories**: Manage database interactions
-- **Middleware**: Provide cross-cutting concerns (auth, error handling)
-- **Routes**: Define API endpoints
+- 📚 API documentation with Swagger
-- **Utils**: Shared utilities and helpers

 ## Getting Started